 Trick or Treat Checkpoints

-- Market Street Welcome–(This is the initial entrance to the party where you receive bags and they give out these large packets with multiple candy types here.
+- Market Street Welcome–(This is the initial entrance to the party where you receive trick-or-treat bags.
+Often, cast members give out these large packets with multiple candy types here.
 Make sure to get this one upon check-in.)

 - Adventureland–Jungle Cruise, Tortuga Tavern

 - Frontierland–Splash Mountain, Miner’s Cove, Country Bear Jamboree

 - Liberty Square–The Diamond Horseshoe

 - Fantasyland–Mickey’s PhilharMagic, Pinocchio Village Haus, Ariel’s Grotto, WDW Railroad Station